 Course # Sem.
 Hrs.

-MA core 30
+M.A. core 30

 Academic Resources and Research GS 589 1

 Defending the Christian Faith PR 501 3

-History of Philosophy I PR 561 3
+History of Philosophy I 1 PR 561 3

-History of Philosophy II PR 562 3
+History of Philosophy II 1 PR 562 3

 Christian Ethics and Modern Culture PR 601 3

 Two courses from the following: 6

 Philosophical Ethics PR 652

 Epistemology PR 668

 Metaphysics PR 742

-Religious Pluralism PR 664 3
+Religious Pluralism 2 PR 664 3

 Writing for Publication PR 794 4

-Philosophy of religion electives 6
+Philosophy of religion electives 3 6

 Total hours for degree: 62

-Students who have taken the equivalent of the history of philosophy courses at the undergraduate level should consult the department about replacing these courses with electives.
-Includes components that meet the globalization awareness requirement.
+1 Students who have taken the equivalent of the history of philosophy courses should consult the department about replacing these courses with electives.

+2 Includes components that meet the globalization awareness requirement.